nirtamir2/ai-sdk-slides/slides.md

 ```
   <!-- toolChoice: "required", // force the model to call a tool

-    temperature: 0, // don"t try to be creative here
+    temperature: 0, // don't try to be creative here
   -->

 <!--